michael-s-downs/thethingineed/readme.md

 All necessary credentials for the components are stored in secrets for security reasons.
 These secrets are JSON files that must be located under a common path defined by the [environment variable](#environment-variables) 'SECRETS_PATH'; the default path is "secrets/".
 Within this secrets folder, each secret must be placed in a specific subfolder (these folder names are predefined).
 The different secrets that are used in the components are:

-- **Vector storages configuration**: file where data like credentials, url... from the different vector_storages supported are stored (currently, only ElasticSearch is supported).
-The custom partial path for this file is "vector-storage/" making the full path `"secrets/vector-storage/vector_storage_config.json"`..
+* **Vector storages configuration**:file where data such as credentials, URLs, etc., from the different supported vector storages are stored (currently, only ElasticSearch is supported).
+The custom partial path for this file is "vector-storage/" making the full path <i>"secrets/vector-storage/vector_storage_config.json"</i>.
 The format of the secret is as follows:
     ```json
     {
         "vector_storage_supported": [{